 Allowing yourself a break from the grieving

-Although it’s normal to feel sad and you need to allow yourself to do this, it’s also important to give yourself breaks from this too.
+It’s also important to give yourself breaks from it too.
 If watching TV or reading a book distracts you for a while, or if watching a funny film makes you laugh, it’s important to let yourself have those moments to enjoy.
 Some people feel guilty if they laugh or smile when they’re grieving but it’s important for you to be able to do this.
 It allows you to rebuild some strength for the moments when you will be feeling intensely sad.

 Keeping to a routine

 When someone important to you has died you can feel as if you’ve lost all control over your life.
 Having a simple daily routine will give you some of this control back and make you feel safer and calmer at a time when you need stability.

-Grieving will make you very tired as it uses up a huge amount of your emotional energy.
+Grieving can make you feel tired as it uses up a huge amount of your emotional energy.
 Just at the time when we need sleep the most, sometimes our bodies will not let us.
-If you do start to have problems sleeping it’s important to let your GP know.
+If you do start to have problems sleeping, it’s important to let your GP know.
 They might prescribe you a short course of sleeping tablets, just to help you get back to a normal sleeping pattern.
-It's also worth taking a look at our sleep hub for more information and ideas for getting a better night's sleep.
+It's also worth looking at our sleep hub for more information and ideas for getting a better night's sleep.

 It’s hard to find the enthusiasm to cook when you’re feeling low.
-It’s very important to try to eat a healthy, well-balanced diet in order to maintain your strength.
-Our diet and nutrition hub has lots of information, recipes and tips to help you eat well, including this one on energy boosting foods.
+It’s very important to try to eat a healthy, well-balanced diet to maintain your strength.
+Our diet and nutrition hub has lots of information, recipes and tips to help you eat well, including one on energy boosting foods.

 Don’t be tempted to turn to alcohol as a way of numbing the pain.
-This will not help in the long run and could become a health issue in the future.
+This will not help in the long run and could become a health problem in the future.